react-native-camera/react-native-camera/README.md

 You can access component methods by adding a `ref` (ie. `ref="camera"`) prop to your `<Camera>` element, then you can use `this.refs.camera.capture(cb)`, etc. inside your component.

-#### `capture([options,] callback)`
+#### `capture([options]): Promise`

 Captures data from the camera.
 What is captured is based on the `captureMode` and `captureTarget` props. `captureMode` tells the camera whether you want a still image or video. `captureTarget` allows you to specify how you want the data to be captured and sent back to you.
 See `captureTarget` under Properties to see the available values.
+The promise will be fulfilled with the image data or file handle of the image on disk, depending on `target`.

 Supported options: